Karamat Rahman Niazi

-He was renowned for being the commander of the submarine PNS Ghazi during the second war with India in 1965, for which he was decorated.
+He was renowned for being the Commanding officer of the submarine PNS Ghazi during the Indo-Pakistani War of 1965, for which he was decorated.
 In 1979, he took over the command of the Pakistan Navy as its Chief of Naval Staff and worked in close coordination with President Zia-ul-Haq on the matters of national security throughout the 1980s.

 Biography

 Naval career and between wars

-Karamat Rahman Niazi was born in Hoshiarpur, Punjab, British India, to a Pashtun noble family who belonged to the Niazi tribe.
+Karamat Rahman Niazi was born on 30 April 1930 in Hoshiarpur, Punjab, British India, to a Pathan noble family who belonged to the Niazi tribe.
 After graduating from a local high school, he commissioned in the Pakistan Navy as a midshipman in 1948 in Operations Branch and initially did his training at the Britannia Royal Naval College in Dartmouth in the United Kingdom.
-Upon returning, he was promoted as sub-lieutenant and his career in the Navy progressed extremely well, eventually being promoted to lieutenant-commander in 1962.
+Upon returning, he was promoted to Sub lieutenant and his career in the Navy progressed extremely well, eventually being promoted to Lieutenant commander in 1962.

 In 1963, Lieutenant-Commander Niazi was directed to the United States to complete a training on the submarine operations, and qualified for his training from the USS Angler, alongside then-Lieutenant Ahmad Tasnim.
 Upon commissioning of PNS Ghazi in the Navy in 1963, Niazi was promoted as commander and was the first commanding officer of the nation's first submarine, Ghazi.

 On 2 September in 1965, Ghazi was deployed to Bombay coast under Niazi's command, initially covertly patrolling the Rann of Kutch coastal areas.
 However, his mission was to remain off the Bombay coast and engage only major warships of the Indian Navy which were close to the Karachi coast.
 After the naval shelling by the Pakistan Navy of Dwarka, India, Ghazi again returned to patrol off the Rann of Kutch area and identified two warships, but did not engage them.